-Today Kate and I met with Dr. Reasoner to get the results of Kate’s PET scan.
-She had gone in for the scan a couple of weeks earlier following a routine appointment with Dr. Reasoner.
-I went with her for that appointment to give my own impression of Kate’s lapses of memory and to hear what Dr. Reasoner had to say.
+Today Kate and I met with the doctor to get the results of her PET scan.
+She had gone in for the scan two weeks earlier following a routine appointment with Dr. Reasoner.
+I went with her for that appointment to give my own impression of Kate’s lapses of memory and to hear what the doctor had to say.

-Dr. Reasoner suggested that she have a PET scan and a behavioral evaluation by a neurological psychologist.
-Kate had the scan about 2 weeks ago.
-On Wednesday of this week, Jan.
-19, she had an initial visit with the psychologist.
+(On Wednesday of this week, Jan.
+19, she also had an initial visit with the psychologist.
 Kate is scheduled to have her evaluation on Wed., Feb 16, at 12:30.
-She has been told this will take as much as 5-6 hours.
+She has been told this will take as long as 5-6 hours.)

 Kate and I have not talked much about the PET scan and the potential results.
-We both knew what was possible, and I think neither of us wanted to drag ourselves down in worry of the worst news.
+We both knew what was possible, and I think neither of us wanted to drag ourselves down worrying that we might get bad news.
 For the past few days I have had some trouble sleeping and have found myself thinking about how she and I would react if the test came back positive.
-I am sure that every cancer patient would understand this reaction.
+I am sure that every cancer patient waiting for biopsy results would understand our feelings.

 Kate handled the news with a good bit of control and later in our meeting, she said that in some ways, she actually felt relieved to know what was causing her memory problems.
 Her greatest concern is having to depend on family or professional help to take care of her personal care, something that she feels could be required for a long time should she live as long as her parents.

 I tried not to give in to the emotion I felt on receiving the news.
-At one point as we were discussing Kate’s care in the future, I reached for her hand and tried to assure her but choked up.
+At one point as we were discussing Kate’s care in the future, I reached for her hand in a gesture of comfort but choked up.
 Dr. Reasoner gave me Kleenex to wipe my eyes.

 After leaving Dr. Reasoner’s office, we went to Casa Bella, a restaurant that holds a special place in our hearts.
 We were introduced to it in the early 70s by a friend.
 In the last 10-15 years, however, we have eaten there more frequently.
 We went there after putting both of our dogs down.
 She got her veal piccata and amaretto cheesecake that she loves so much.